 - 2019: $2,520

-You can use this deposit to pay for any qualified medical expenses – even expenses that aren’t regularly approved by Medicare.
-You can use that money for dental, vision, and hearing expenses, your Part D prescription drug expenses, the chiropractor – whatever you want!
+You can use this special deposit to pay for any qualified medical expenses – even expenses that aren’t regularly approved by Medicare.
+Use your deposit money for dental, vision, and hearing expenses, your Part D prescription drug expenses, the chiropractor – whatever you want!

-You can also use that deposit to help offset the high deductible, which can also change each year and is different depending on which county you live in.
+When you use your deposit for Medicare-approved expenses, it offsets part of the high deductible, which can also change each year and is different depending on which county you live in.